jruesga/timeline-chart-view/README.md

 **tlcAlwaysEnsureSelection**: Whether move current view to the nearest selection if, after a user scroll/fling operation, the view is not centered in an item.
 If **true** move view to the nearest item and selected it. **#setAlwaysEnsureSelection(boolean)** can be used at runtime to set the behaviour when selection requires to be ensured.

+### Want to contribute?

+Just file new issues and features or send pull requests.

 ### License